-Testing needs to go far beyond perimeter security and look at application-level vulnerabilities, particularly as cloud computing means that organizations are getting faster and faster at developing and deploying new applications.
-According to SureCloud’s research, 35% of organizations currently only conduct external network testing, which is simply not sufficient to test against the cyber threats they currently face.
+Penetration testing needs to go far beyond perimeter security and look at application-level vulnerabilities, particularly as cloud computing means that organizations are getting faster and faster at developing and deploying new applications.
+According to SureCloud’s research, 35% of organizations currently only conduct external network penetration testing, which is simply not sufficient to test against the cyber threats they currently face.

-As with so many aspects of enterprise computing, there is a need for movement towards an as-a-service model of penetration testing – PTaaS©.
+As with so many aspects of enterprise computing, there is a need for movement towards an as-a-service model of penetration testing – Pentas-Service©.